Spamhaus in a landslide.

 With this track record, no reasonable person could conclude that the district court’s sanctions were too severe.

 Also of significance, e360 appealed some rulings on the damages prove-up.
-First was the ruling that David Linhardt is not an expert and was unreliable as a witness.
-Much of this was based upon the constant flux in Linhardt’s damage estimates at trial and how that meant that (a) he wasn’t much of an expert and (b) wasn’t even reliable as a lay witness. e360 didn’t appear to say much about reliability issue, but instead turned on the ruling that he was not an expert.
+First was the ruling that David Linhardt was not an expert and was an unreliable witness.
+Much of this was based upon the constant flux in Linhardt’s damage estimates at trial and how that meant that (a) he wasn’t much of an expert and (b) he wasn’t even reliable as a lay witness. e360 didn’t appear to say much about the reliability issue but instead turned on the ruling that he was not an expert.
 They agreed that he was a lay witness and argued that the district court should have allowed his testimony in because he was held to the wrong standard (since he’s not an expert, you see).
-The panel deftly sweeps that away by stating “e360’s argument misses the point.
-The district court gave Linhardt’s testimony no weight because he was not credible” (Slip Op. at 18).
+The panel deftly sweeps that away by stating, “e360’s argument misses the point.
+The district court gave Linhardt’s testimony no weight because he was not credible.”
+658 F.3d at 647.

 Finally, the panel looks at the actual award.
-There, they decide that Judge Kocoras erred by granting damages based upon gross revenue rather than profit.
+There, they decided that Judge Kocoras erred by granting damages based upon gross revenue rather than profit.

 The real practice note for attorneys comes from the Conclusion: